- How to Write the Common Application Essays 2017-2018 - March 25, 2017

 - How to Write UT Austin’s 2016-17 Essays - September 4, 2016

 How to Write the Johns Hopkins Essay 2016-2017

-Located in Baltimore, Maryland, JHU prides itself as America’s first research university, and for good reason.
+Located in Baltimore, Maryland, Johns Hopkins University prides itself as America’s first research university, and for good reason.
 Their research and medicine programs are amongst the best, and Hopkins pours the most money into their globally renowned research of any school in the country.
-In this vein, Hopkins emphasizes a focus on teaching and research, knowledge and discoveries.
+In this vein, Hopkins emphasizes a focus on teaching and research, knowledge and discovery.

-At an enrollment of 12,000 and an acceptance rate of 11.5%, entry into Blue Jay territory is exceedingly competitive.
-To have the best fighting chance, it’s important to emphasize certain key points and follow the guidelines laid out ahead for their sole prompt.
+With an enrollment of 12,000 and an acceptance rate of 11.5%, entry into Blue Jay territory is exceedingly competitive.
+To have the best fighting chance, it’s important to emphasize certain key points and follow the guidelines, laid out ahead, for its sole prompt.

 Johns Hopkins University was founded in 1876 on a spirit of exploration and discovery.
 As a result, students can pursue a multi-dimensional undergraduate experience both in and outside of the classroom.
 Given the opportunities at Hopkins, please discuss your current interests — academic or extracurricular pursuits, personal passions, summer experiences, etc. — and how you will build upon them here.

 This supplement is a unique take on the “Why this school?” prompt.
 The prompt itself first informs the reader of some of Hopkins’s key values in exploration and discovery and how the university emphasizes a multi-dimensional undergraduate experience.
 In keeping with the idea of a multi-dimensional experience, it’s important to convey yourself as a multi-dimensional applicant, which means highlighting more than just your academics or your activities through your application.